 The average severity of each of the vulnerabilities on these products is listed below with a CVSS (Computer vulnerability severity system) score, where 7-10 means a HIGH number!

-When showing the data on a visual graph, you have an indication that all 4 products are clearly above the limit of critical vulnerabilities number on average.
+When showing the data on a visual graph, you have an indication that all 4 products are clearly at or above the limit of critical vulnerabilities number on average.

 So not only is the number of vulnerabilities highly alarming, but it also represents an important attack vector which poses a severe security risk for our computer systems.
 That becomes relevant because a very commonly used attack vector on our systems today is by linking to URLs which point to malicious content that can exploit known software vulnerabilities.